Collection

 This one you're about to see is mine.

-It could not be made of flesh, but of art.
+It couldn't be made of meat, but of art.

 “What was hidden comes to light”